Things You Didn’t Know Were Vertical Angles

 Conclusion

 In this final article in our series on basic geometry.
-We are going to take a look at some ver tical angles that you may not have known about.
-We will start by discussing the degrees of a vertical angle and how they are used.
-Next, we will talk about the types of ver tical angles and their names.
-Finally, we will discuss the properties of ver tical angles and how they can be used in different contexts.
+We are going to take a look at some vertical angles that you may not have known about.
+We will start by discussing the degrees of vertical and how they are used.
+Next, we will talk about the types of angles and their names.
+Finally, we will discuss the properties of angles and how they can be used in different contexts.
 So don’t wait any longer – get familiar with these 12 angles!